vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 The prapanna should meditate on the Lord's placing Himself at the disposal of those who seek His protection in a manner which cannot be understood by the mind or described in words, for it has been said, "Whoever wants to see me and in whatever form - to him I reveal myself in that very form."
 The same thing is stated also (in the Tamil verse) "He assumes the form desired by His devotees.”
 He should also meditate on the allaring beauty of the Lord of which (the Alvar) says "The eyesel that have seen the Lord will refuse to see other things."
 Having

-56. Vishvaksena Samhita :
+56. Vishvaksena Saṁhitā :

 59. Bhagavad Gita: 4-11 57.
 Sandilya Smr̥ti: 2-89

 60. Mudal Tiruvandadi: 44 58.
-Poushkarasamhita
+Pauṣkarasamhita

 61. Amalanadipiraa: 10